 Operational since 2015, Local Development Research Institute (LDRI) is an non-profit action-oriented think tank whose work contributes to the efforts of African governments to end extreme poverty, end hunger and reduce inequalities.
 With 65% of Africa’s labor force employed in the agriculture sector (which contributes approximately 30% of the continent’s GDP), and the increasing need to achieve food sufficiency for 1.5 billion people by 2020, it is clear that agriculture will be pivotal to achieving these objectives.

-LDRI is therefore focused on the role of agricultural transformation in ending hunger, poverty and inequality especially the capability of states to have and use data/statistics in decision-making on the continent.
+LDRI is therefore focused on the role of agricultural transformation in ending hunger, poverty and inequality and the capability of states to have and the use data/statistics in decision-making across different sectors on the continent.

 Our strategic objectives for the period 2016 to 2020 are:

-- Strengthening the Africa data ecosystem for planning, monitoring and review of interventions to drive agriculture transformation in Africa
+- Strengthening the Africa data ecosystem for planning, monitoring and review of interventions to drive agricultural transformation in Africa.

-- Supporting inclusive processes for evidence-driven policy on agriculture transformation in Africa
+- Supporting processes for evidence-driven policies in Africa that deliver sustainable development for everyone.

-- Building capacity of stakeholders to make their data openly accessible to others
+- Building capacity of stakeholders to use make their data open and accessible to others.

 We have two general focus areas through which we work to realise our key results.